shdrn2402/Eight-week-SQL-challenge/Case Study #5 - Data Mart/README.md

 >
 >- Generate a new avg_transaction column as the sales value divided by transactions rounded to 2 decimal places for each record

+**\*Note**:
+While the original task does not specify the inclusion of the 'sales' column in the clean_weekly_sales table, it is added to streamline subsequent analysis.
+This decision is made to avoid redundant data extraction and transformations from the weekly_sales table in later queries, particularly when calculating metrics that rely on the 'sales' data.
+Given that the original weekly_sales table lacks a primary key, which could have facilitated efficient joins, two main approaches were considered: 1) adding a primary key to the clean_weekly_sales table, either by identifying a unique combination of columns or creating a surrogate key, or 2) including the 'sales' column directly.
+Opting for the latter, despite slightly deviating from the original task, simplifies the overall analysis workflow and ensures data consistency.

 ***Solution:***
 ```SQL
 CREATE TABLE IF NOT EXISTS data_mart.clean_weekly_sales (